Here’s the situation:

 You’ll begin to notice a theme developing here when we tell you that DC has the most expensive public transportation in the country.
 Still, that high price does get you a pretty good public transit system and a downtown that’s very walkable.

-Besides taxes, your costs and earnings can vary wildly depending on your current lifestyle situation.
-Whether you’re single, living with roommates, or have a family, the MIT living wage calculator will do a great job of helping you figure out exactly what your expenses are going to be.
+Besides taxes, your average costs and earnings can vary wildly depending on your current lifestyle situation.
+Whether you’re a single person living with roommates or whether you have a family, the MIT living wage calculator will do a great job of helping you figure out exactly what your expenses are going to be.
+You might even want to consider living a little outside the city––around Arlington or Alexandria, for example.

-If you’re looking to live in one of the busiest, most influential cities in the country, moving to Washington DC should be an obvious choice!
+If you’re looking to live in one of the busiest, most influential cities in the country, with institutions like Georgetown University, then moving to Washington DC should be an obvious choice!
 Particularly when other major metro areas like NYC and Philly are an afternoon’s drive away…

 And if you’re trying to budget for a move within the city, be sure to check out our Cost of Moving in Washington DC Guide.